TooWindy/PokemonApi-v2/README.md

 * Once you run out of guesses or you guess correctly, the pokemon will be revealed to you!

 * Too easy?
 Try hard mode!
-This mode still gives hints related to your guesses, but no information will be revealed to you about the correct pokemon.
+This mode still gives hints related to your guesses, but no information will be revealed to you about the correct pokemon as you progress.